TombolaAcademyFoo/TombolaAcademyApi/README.md

 *[hostname]* is optional - you shouldn't need to supply it on live, as it defaults to eutaveg-01.tombola.emea.
 Use localhost for local files.

 ###Setting up the app
+1. If the npm package is not installed run `npm install git://github.com/TombolaAcademyFoo/TombolaAcademyApi`
-1. Easiest thing to do is to run gulp  and ctrl-c out when done.
+2. Easiest thing to do is to run gulp  and ctrl-c out when done.
 This creates the build directory.
 2. *cd* into the *.build* directory
 3. Execute *nohup node api-app.js &*